raycast6000/signature-verification-bypass/README.md

 }
 ```
 # Note
-This works on `Windows 10 19045.5011`.
+This works on `Windows 10 19045.6575` (latest).
 I haven't tested it yet on Windows 11.